 - Participants must be at least 18 years old.

 - VDOT staff shall verify the name and address of the applicant prior to issuance of the permit.
 Name and address can be verified by driver’s license, utility bill or similar documentation.

-- Permit may be issued to local governments, businesses, informal groups, formal organizations and individuals.
+- Permits may be issued to local governments, businesses, informal groups, formal organizations and individuals.

 - Attach the Volunteer Mowing Safety Guidelines and Volunteer Mowing Operation traffic control layout to the permit.

 - The permit fee will be waived for volunteers.
 A deposit for signs may be required.

 - VDOT may provide safety vests and signs, if available, and shall designate the location of any needed signs as determined by the Residency Maintenance Manager.Any signs provided by VDOT shall be returned upon completion of each mowing event.

 - The volunteer permit holder will place signs in accordance with the Volunteer Mowing Operation instructions.